Z4cky/angular/README.md

 *Note: This Angular project requires Node.js version 10.x or later.*

 1. Check the Angular project provided to you.
 The project is a simple user management system.
 It has 2 views: Users List and User Card.
 The card can be opened from List, where it fetches data from a remote API.
-The users list has pagination and every page fetches data from this API.
+The users list has pagination and every page fetches data from this API. x
 2. Some implementations in the project work correct, some - not.
 In a few words: you should make this project to work **correct**.

 ## What is «correct»?